Skip to Content

 Begin your trip in the Texas State Capitol, Austin.

-Austin is full of outdoor activities as well.
-Hike Mount Bonnell to get a great view of the area or paddle your day away on Lady Bird Johnson Lake, one of the lakes in Austin.
+Austin is also full of outdoor activities.
+Hike Mount Bonnell to get a great view of the area, or paddle your day away on Lady Bird Johnson Lake, one of the lakes in Austin.

 Of course, visitors flock to Austin’s Congress Street Bridge to see the bat colony go out for their nightly feeding.